dart-lang/site-www/src/tools/dart-create.md

 ---

-The `dart create` command creates a Dart project, using one of several supported template.
+The `dart create` command creates a Dart project, using one of several supported templates.
 The same functionality is available in IDEs.

 {% include tools/dart-tool-note.md %}